KeychainMDIP/kc/doc/deployment_guide.md

 slug: deployment
 ---

-Keychain MDIP is a suite of software tools, libraries, and services that implement the Multi-Dimensional Identity Protocol as defined and documented at [keychain.org](https://keychain.org).
+Keychain MDIP is a suite of software tools, libraries, and services that implement the Multi-Dimensional Identity Protocol as defined and documented by the [MDIP DID Scheme](/docs/mdip/scheme).
 This document refers to the [MDIP v.0.3-beta release](https://github.com/KeychainMDIP/kc/releases/tag/v0.3-beta).

 There are countless ways to deploy MDIP technology.
 These guidelines reflect current lessons learned and best practices.
 Feedback, recommendations, and additional best practices are welcome.
 Recommendations can be sent by opening an [issue](https://github.com/KeychainMDIP/kc/issues) against this document to share your experience with MDIP; these may be incorporated in future versions of this document.
+You can also comment diretly at the bottom of any docs page, provided you have a GitHub account.

 ## What is an MDIP Node?

-MDIP *Nodes* provide the services required to interact with other MDIP nodes in a fully peer-to-peer trustless fashion; the network of Nodes being able to reach bysantine consensus on sequences of user-generated MDIP DID operations.
-An MDIP Node is composed of multiple subsystems, each providing essential services for protocol operations.
+MDIP **nodes** provide the services required to interact with other MDIP nodes in a fully peer-to-peer trustless fashion; the network of nodes being able to reach bysantine consensus on sequences of user-generated MDIP DID operations.
+An MDIP node is composed of multiple subsystems, each providing essential services for protocol operations.

-Services provided by a *Full* or *"Trustless" Node* includes:
+Services provided by a **Full** or **"Trustless"** node includes:

-1. MDIP Gatekeeper API for DID operations
+1. MDIP Gatekeeper API for DID operations.
-1. Local Database and Storage for DIDs and MDIP operations retention
+1. Local database and storage for DIDs and MDIP operations retention.
-1. Data Swarming Protocol for DIDs and MDIP operations distribution
+1. Data Swarming Protocol for DIDs and MDIP operations distribution.
-1. One or more Registry Mediator System(s) for DIDs and MDIP operations registration.
+1. One or more registry mediator systems for DIDs and MDIP operations registration.
-1. One or mode Blockchain Network for decentralized consensus on order of DID operations.
+1. One or mode blockchain networks for decentralized consensus on order of DID operations.

 ### Node Communication

-At the end of this installation guide, a full MDIP Node will expose limited and selected services over HTTP/SSL on port 443.
+At the end of this installation guide, a full MDIP node will expose limited and selected services over HTTP/SSL on port 443.
 All other ports can be firewalled.
-MDIP Nodes communicate with each other during the documents Distribution and Registration processes.
+MDIP nodes communicate with each other during the documents Distribution and Registration processes.

 - Document Distribution is *fast* and performed using the [Hyperswarm Protocol](https://github.com/holepunchto/hyperswarm).
 When a Keymaster Client presents a valid MDIP operation to the Gatekeeper API, the Gatekeeper communicates the operation to other Gatekeepers over a public Hyperswarm channel.
 Distribution of a DID is near-real-time.

-- Document Registration is *immutable* and performed using the MDIP Satoshi Mediator and associated Blockchain software.
+- Document Registration is *immutable* and performed using the MDIP Satoshi Mediator and associated blockchain software.
 DIDs are registered on a ledger to evidence an order of operation across all MDIP nodes.
 Registration of a DID is a parallel asynchronous process that occurs at "block" speed.

 ### MDIP Operations